Skip to Content

 (If you need help developing a strong brand for your business, we can provide that.)

-7. Your Website Isn’t Accessible
+8. Your Website Isn’t Accessible

 Your website needs to accommodate all users.
 Make sure that people with disabilities can comfortably use and interact with it.
 Note that accessibility accommodations have a way of improving overall usability, even for those without disabilities.

 Accessibility includes thoughtful management and maintenance of content and thinking through design.
 For example: Have strong hover states on your buttons that rely on more than just a simple color change.
 Make sure your color scheme provides enough contrast to meet accessibility standards.
-WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
+WCAG 2.1 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.

-Among considerations on the development side: Make sure your website can be navigated via keyboard.
-Include a skip-to-content link at the beginning of each page, to allow keyboard users to bypass clicking through the navigation before getting to the content.
+• Include a skip-to-content link at the beginning of each page to allow keyboard users to bypass clicking through the navigation before getting to the content.

-10. You Don’t Really Know Your Users
+9. You Don’t Really Know Your Users

 Sometimes we get so caught up in our business goals that we lose sight of how users really interact with our websites.
 What might feel intuitive to you, as an insider, might baffle visitors.
 Don’t guess at this.
-User testing is a great place to start a site redesign.
+User research is a great place to start a site redesign.

 User testing helps uncover usability issues, pain points, and dead ends you might not be aware of.
 It highlights frustration areas, where users struggle.
 Websites informed by user testing tend to outperform competitors; of course they do.
 The humans behind these sites have done the testing, and they know what users want and need.
 And they give it to them.